How to Prepare for Brexit Transition

 • Kind of goods

-• What country do you want to import these to (this involves an in-depth analysis in the database to look up tariffs, UK trade tariffs, TARIC EU tariff database, UK guide to the export country by country, market assess map to identify tariffs and market access map to identify tariffs.
+• What country do you want to import these to (this involves an in-depth analysis in the database to look up tariffs, UK trade tariffs, TARIC EU tariff database, UK guide to the export country by country, market assessment map to identify tariffs and market access map to identify tariffs.

-• Where have they been originated from
+• Where have they originated from

 Get Ready to Deal with Customs